shivarao18/reddit_gleam/DEMO_SCRIPT.md

 ### Part 1: Introduction & Setup (30 seconds)

+**BOTH ON CAMERA**:

+**RUCHITA**: "Hi everyone!
+I'm Ruchita..."

-**RUCHITA**: "Hi, I'm Ruchita, and this is Shiva.
-We'll demonstrate our Reddit Clone REST API implementation.
-This project transforms a message-passing actor system into a full REST API server where clients communicate via HTTP."
+**SHIVA**: "...and I'm Shiva.
+We're presenting our Reddit Clone project for DOSP."

+**RUCHITA**: "For Part 1, we built a Reddit simulator using Gleam's actor model.
+For Part 2, which we're demonstrating today, we transformed it into a REST API server where all client-server communication happens via HTTP."

-**SHIVA** (shows): Project structure
+**SHIVA**: "I'll be sharing my screen to show you the implementation.
+Ruchita will explain the concepts as we go."

+**SHIVA SHARES SCREEN** (shows project structure in Terminal 2):
 ```powershell
 # In Terminal 2
 ls src/
 ```

-**RUCHITA** (points out key files):
+**RUCHITA**: "You can see our project structure:
 - `reddit_server.gleam` - REST API server
 - `reddit_client.gleam` - HTTP client
-- `reddit/api/` - API handlers
+- `reddit/api/` - API handlers with 18 endpoints

-**RUCHITA**: "We built this using Gleam, a type-safe functional language on the BEAM VM, with Mist for HTTP and Wisp for routing."
+We built this using Gleam, a type-safe functional language on the BEAM VM, with Mist for the HTTP server and Wisp for routing."

 ---